easyeda/easyeda-std-i18n/README.md

 1) please fork this project
 2) change to the forked project, then edit your language file such as `ui_data_uk.txt` etc.

-if you can't find your language file, you can copy `ui_data_hans.txt`, and then modify the txt file name with language code, for example `ui_data_xx.txt`, xx is your language code.
+3) if you can't find your language file, you can copy `ui_data_hans.txt`, and then modify the txt file name with language code, for example `ui_data_xx.txt`, xx is your language code.
 the language code please refer at https://www.w3schools.com/tags/ref_language_codes.asp
 and then remove the Chinese text, translate the English to your language.
-The characters before `=` need to be preserved
+The characters before `=` need to be preserved.

 for example:
 ```js
 // at ui_data_hans.txt